edgi-govdata-archiving/web-monitoring/README.md

 * Be sure to check our [contributor guidelines](https://github.com/edgi-govdata-archiving/web-monitoring/blob/main/CONTRIBUTING.md).
 * Take a look through the repos listed in the [Project Structure](#project-structure) section and choose one that feels appropriate to your interests and skillset.
 * Try to get a repo running on your machine (and if you have any challenges, please make issues about them!).
-* Find an issue labeled `good-first-issue` and work to resolve it.
+* Find an issue labeled `good first issue` and work to resolve it.

 ## Project Overview